 There is a place in Eagle, Wisconsin, that serves up the best chicken wings we have ever had.
 Justin and I stumbled across it one night when we were up there looking for a place to eat.
 I cannot remember where we were originally trying to go, but the place was closed.
 We saw the bar on the corner and decided, “What the heck.”
 There were about a hundred Harley’s lined up in the front and a very large, intimidating man at the door, but we went in anyway.
-We ordered up a bucket of chicken wings and a couple of cold beers and we were hooked.
+After we ordered up a bucket of chicken wings and a couple of cold beers and we were hooked.

 We used to take the kids on Thursday nights and have a feast.
 Thursday was wing night, cost a quarter a basket or something ridiculous like that.
 I would not normally take my kids to a biker bar, but the food was amazing!
 They had a huge beer garden out back and we would all pile in the cars and drive up there.
 It was the place we had to go if we were in Wisconsin.
 We have had some great times in that place.